sblanck/smagexp/README.md

 ```
 docker run -d -p 8080:80 -p 8021:21 -p 8022:22 sblanck/galaxy-smagexp
 ```
-Then, you just need to open a web browser (chrome or firefox are recommanded) ad type
+Then, you just need to open a web browser (chrome or firefox are recommanded) and type
 ```
 localhost:8080
 ```